 Smart Traveler Enrollment Program.
 U.S. citizens should sign up for the free Smart Traveler Enrollment Program at https://travelregistration.state.gov.
 This will help the Department of State contact you if there is a family emergency in the U.S., or if there is a crisis where you are traveling.
 In accordance with the Privacy Act, information will not be released to others without express authorization.

 Emergency Contact Information Card.
 It is prudent for participants to carry an Emergency Contact Information Card at all times.
 Be sure to include local emergency contact information, the contact information of the on-site staff, and any other essential information in case of an emergency.
 If necessary, the information should also be noted in the local language.

 Personal Travel.
 Part of an experience abroad is engaging in the local culture.
 Participants are encouraged to be open to new experiences but also not to let down their guard.
 Telephone numbers, addresses, and other personal information should not be given to strangers.
 When traveling alone or in small groups, participants should leave their itinerary with the program leader, site leader, or another trusted individual.
 Any valuables should be left at home.
-Do not leave unattended luggage in public areas and do not accept packages from strangers.
+Do not leave unattended luggage in public areas, and do not accept packages from strangers.